Filter Operator

 Adding a Filter Operator

-To see a Filter operator in action, let's look at an example.
-You'll create a Data Table that holds a list of countries.
-In the Data Table, you'll include a column showing whether a country is part of the EU.
+In this example, you'll create a Data Table component that contains a list of countries.
+You'll include a column displaying whether a country is part of the EU.
 Then, you'll set up a Data Workflow to separate out countries that are part of the EU from those that are not.

 Configure the Data Table Component